-• Strategic Planning:

-- DDRJ participates in an annual corporate goals process of DTCC.
-Corporate goals, which are strategic in nature, are based on consultation with wide range of participants, industry associations, regulators, and others. - Additionally, the Deriv/SERV Board undertakes annual strategy meetings which establish priorities for global trade repository business and others, which includes DDRJ's business.

-• User Involvement in Product Development:

-- DDRJ ensures reasonable participant involvement in product development and ongoing product maintenance and support by leading and/or participating in the discussions with the industry including the regulators. - DDRJ's users may participate in working groups to facilitate communication of industry requirements and focus DDRJ on market and regulatory needs for preparing, storing, and reporting trade information. - Additionally, DDRJ has ongoing discussions with its regulators regarding its current and planned requirements.
+- Ownership/Governance Structure: - DDRJ is a wholly owned subsidiary of DTCC. - Strategic Planning: - DDRJ participates in an annual corporate goals process of DTCC.
+Corporate goals, which are strategic in nature, are based on consultation with wide range of participants, industry associations, regulators, and others. - Additionally, the Deriv/SERV Board undertakes annual strategy meetings which establish priorities for global trade repository business and others, which includes DDRJ's business. - User Involvement in Product Development: - DDRJ ensures reasonable participant involvement in product development and ongoing product maintenance and support by leading and/or participating in the discussions with the industry including the regulators. - DDRJ's users may participate in working groups to facilitate communication of industry requirements and focus DDRJ on market and regulatory needs for preparing, storing, and reporting trade information. - Additionally, DDRJ has ongoing discussions with its regulators regarding its current and planned requirements.

-Key consideration 2: An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk management expectations, and business priorities.
+Key Consideration 2: An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk management expectations, and business priorities.